 Other historic and prehistoric lithic sites.

-Bellows Falls VT Prehistoric native American petroglyphs.
+Bellows Falls VT Prehistoric Native American petroglyphs.

 Franklin MA "Indian Fort" A complex of walls, earthworks, balanced boulders and other features near a wetland.
 Some of these walls may have been built in modern times but there are possible indications of a Native American presence here as well.